MarcosChavez09/owasp-challenges/challenges/product_tampering/product_tampering.md

 In the __Network__ tab, I can see a request `http://localhost:3000/api/Quantitys` with all the available products and also a `ProductId` but with no __description__ of the products.

-I decided to modify the requesto to `http://localhost:3000/api/products` to see if I can get something from the server.
-I got a list with all the products, most important the `id` and `description`.
+I decided to modify the request to `http://localhost:3000/api/products` to see if I can get something from the server.
+I got a list with all the products and, most important, the `id` and `description`.

 ![all_products_api](imgs/check_products_api.png)

-This gave me the `id` of the `o-saft` product, the `id` was `9`.
+This gave me the `id` of the `o-saft` product and the `id: 9`.
 The `description` contained the link that should be changed in this challenge.

 ![product_9](imgs/product_id.png)

-I had to find the correct path to make a request and change the `description` and pass `<a href=\"https://owasp.slack.com\" target=\"_blank\">More...</a>` in it.
+I had to find the correct path to make a request and change the `description` to `<a href=\"https://owasp.slack.com\" target=\"_blank\">More...</a>`.

-I noticed that when I logged in as `admin` and go to the `/administration` page, I can see the revious of all products.
-I could also __delete__ the reviews.
-So, I deleted a review and look at the network.
+I noticed that, when I login as `admin` and go to the `/administration` page, I can see the reviews of all products.
+I can also __delete__ the reviews.
+So, I deleted a review and took look at the network.

 ![find_api_path](imgs/find_api_path.png)